 Berths 226-236, Everport Container Terminal Improvements - Starting in September 2019, the \$65.2 million Everport Container Terminal Improvement Project involves the deepening of its berths and terminal facility improvements, which will allow the terminal operator to accommodate the larger nextgeneration vessels.
-The project will improve Berths 226-229 wharves, increasing berth depth from -45 to -53 feet, and improve Berths 230-232 wharves to a -47 feet berth depth.
-The project will also involve constructing an additional 1.5 acres of backland and electrical improvements for five new Alternative Maritime Power (AMP®) connections, as well as electrical infrastructure for three additional container cranes.
-Total project cost is \$65.2 million, though \$5.4 million is expected to be reimbursable from a Proposition 1B Trade Corridors Improvement Fund (TCIF) grant.
+The project will increase berth depth from -45 to -53 feet at Berths 226-229, and increase berth depth to -47 feet at Berths 230-232.
+The project also involves the construction of an additional 1.5 acres of backland and electrical improvements for five new Alternative Maritime Power (AMP®) connections, as well as electrical infrastructure for three additional container cranes.
+Total project cost is \$65.2 million, though \$5.4 million is expected to be reimbursed from a Proposition 1B Trade Corridors Improvement Fund (TCIF) grant.
 Estimated completion is in late 2021.

-- San Pedro Public Market Plans for San Pedro Public Market include 16 acres of restaurants, shopping, fresh markets, office space, and a waterfront promenade with ample outdoor space and an open-air amphitheater for live entertainment.
-The project developer-San Pedro Public Market LLC (The Ratkovich Company and Jerico Development)-is expected to invest approximately \$100.0 million in this redevelopment, which is expected to open in 2021. - LA Waterfront Town Square Promenade - Breaking ground in January 2020, this project will serve as a key connector to the San Pedro Public Market and other LA Waterfront attractions.
-Designed bv Port staff with James Corner collaboration Operations-designer of the High Line urban park in New York City-the \$57.7 million project will entail an almost one-mile additional segment of public promenade parallel to the Port's Main Channel, meeting the new town square at 6th Street and Harbor Boulevard.
-Construction began in January 2020 and is expected to be completed by July 2021. - Harbor Boulevard-Miner to SP Slip Roadway Improvements Project - This roadway improvement project will transform Harbor Boulevard along the west perimeter of the new San Pedro Public Market, realigning and extending the segment (formerly known as Sampson Way) from the intersection at Miner St.

-and ending at the SP Slip.
+- San Pedro Public Market Plans for the San Pedro Public Market include 16 acres of restaurants, shopping, fresh markets, office space, and a waterfront promenade with ample outdoor space and an open-air amphitheater for live entertainment.
+The project developer-San Pedro Public Market LLC (The Ratkovich Company and Jerico Development)-is expected to invest approximately \$100.0 million in this redevelopment, which is expected to open in 2021. - Waterfront LA Town Square and Promenade - Breaking ground in January 2020, this project will serve as a key connector to the San Pedro Public Market and other LA Waterfront attractions.
+Desianed by Port staff in collaboration with James Corner Field Operations-designer of the High Line urban park in New York City-the \$57.7 million project will entail an almost one-mile additional segment of public promenade parallel to the Port's Main Channel, meeting the new town square at 6th Street and Harbor Boulevard.
+Construction began in January 2020 and is expected to be completed by July 2021. - Harbor Boulevard-Miner to SP Slip Roadway Improvements Project - This roadway improvement project will transform Harbor Boulevard along the west perimeter of the new San Pedro Public Market, realigning and extending the segment (formerly known as Sampson Way) from the intersection at Miner St. and ending at the SP Slip.
 This project will improve public access throughout the waterfront area by better connecting the waterfront with downtown San Pedro and the surrounding community.
 Work includes design and construction of two travel lanes in each direction from the new Harbor Boulevard intersection at Miner Street to the SP Slip.
 Work also includes utilities, street work, grading, paving, striping, lighting, street trees, landscaping, and other street improvements.
 The \$8.9 million project is scheduled to start construction in May 2020.